LIVEABOARD SEARCH

 How to Dive Malapascua

-There are several dive resorts based on Malapascua, however we recommend a liveaboard safari to visit the area.
+There are several dive resorts based on the island, however we recommend a liveaboard safari to dive at Malapascua.
 This is because you can easily explore all the local dives spots, plus the best of the entire Visayas region - Cebu, Bohol, Dumaguete, Camiguin, plus Southern Leyte - on one diving cruise.
 These tours typically take 7 to 12 nights.

 Click to view product.
 Special discounted trips highlighted in yellow